Antisemitism in Connecticut: Residential segregation

 Prior to the passage of the 1968 Fair Housing Act, between the 1920s and the 1960s, restrictive covenants in real estate barred Jewish people from living in many white Christian neighborhoods throughout the state.
 In New Canaan, these covenants were known as "gentleman's agreements" and were used to exclude Black people, Jews, and other minority groups.

 Antisemitic quotas

 In 1920, Jewish quotas at Yale University were instituted by the university's admissions committee.
 The committee established that no more than 5 Jewish students could be admitted per medical class.
 Jewish quotas were used at Yale until the 1960s.

 During the 1930s, Wesleyan University used Jewish quotas to reduce the number of Jewish students.
-In 1934, Wesleyan University president James L. McConaughy became the first president of an American university to publicly acknowledge the existence of Jewish quotas when he went of record discouraging Jewish students from entering the field of medicine.
+In 1934, Wesleyan University president James L. McConaughy became the first president of an American university to publicly acknowledge the existence of Jewish quotas when he went on record discouraging Jewish students from entering the field of medicine.